-All states, except Texas, follow the Worker’s Compensation Act law.
+All states, except Texas, follow the Workers’ Compensation Act law.
 It is designed to provide financial and medical protection for employees.
 Employers are legally required to provide compensation insurance coverage for their employees, in case of occupational health problems and accidents.
-Employers who fail to comply with worker’s comp insurance requirements may face penalties and imprisonment.
+In addition, employers who fail to comply with workers’ comp insurance requirements may face penalties and imprisonment.

-- Know the State Requirements for Workers Comp Insurance Coverage
+Know the State Requirements for Workers Comp Insurance Coverage for Small Businesses

 Workers comp insurance requirements vary by state.
-Every state aside from Texas follows specific workers comp requirements and penalties.
-The State of Colorado requires all business owners to carry workers comp insurance coverage.
+Also, every state aside from Texas follows specific workers comp requirements and penalties.
+Furthermore, the State of Colorado requires all business owners to carry workers’ comp insurance coverage.
 This law applies to all businesses regardless of the quantity and status of employment of their employees.

-Any employed person, whether full-time, part-time, or even family members are entitled to workers comp insurance coverage.
-Exemptions to the rules are independent contractors as they are not considered employees.
-Check out the National Federation of Independent Business state-by-state comparison of workers comp laws to determine the specific workers comp requirements your business needs.
+Any employed person, whether full-time, part-time or even family members are entitled to workers comp insurance coverage.
+On the other hand, exemptions to the rules are for independent contractors as they are not considered employees.
+Finally, check out the National Federation of Independent Business state-by-state comparison of workers comp laws to determine the specific workers comp requirements your business needs.

-As worker’s compensation laws vary by state, it is important to work with a competent insurance broker.
-The insurance agent should be knowledgeable about the workers’ compensation system in your state.
-Workers’ compensation coverage is determined by annual payroll and class codes.
-Getting the appropriate workers comp insurance coverage for your employees is a bit tedious.
-It pays to have a reliable insurance agent who can properly classify your employees and get the best suitable insurance coverage for you.
+As workers’ compensation laws vary by state, it is important to work with a competent insurance broker.
+Then, the insurance agent should be knowledgeable about the workers’ compensation system in your state.
+Furthermore, workers’ compensation coverage is determined by annual payroll and class codes.
+In addition, getting the appropriate workers’ comp insurance coverage for your employees is a bit tedious.
+Also, it pays to have a reliable insurance agent who can properly classify your employees and get the best suitable insurance coverage for you.

-Classification codes are a numeric system used to determine the specific classification of work according to the nature of business.
-The National Council on Compensation Insurance uses approximately 800 classification codes for various businesses.
-Insurance companies use these class codes to properly estimate workers’ comp rates for the applicable safety risk associated with the employee’s nature of work.
+Classification codes are a numeric system used to determine the specific classification of work according to the nature of the business.
+In addition, the National Council on Compensation Insurance uses approximately 800 classification codes for various businesses.
+Furthermore, insurance companies use these class codes to properly estimate workers’ comp rates for the applicable safety risk associated with the employee’s nature of work.

 It is highly advised to work with a competent workers comp expert to accurately classify your small business.
-Proper classification of your business can save you thousands of dollars in your annual work comp premium payment.
-Job roles with significant safety risk exposure are naturally classified with higher premium rates.
+In addition, proper classification of your business can save you thousands of dollars in your annual work comp premium payment.
+Furthermore, job roles with significant safety risk exposure are naturally classified with higher premium rates.

 It is essential to have an accurate classification of employees based on their job roles.
-The safety risk associated with every job role is the basis of classification codes.
-Workers’ compensation rates vary according to classification codes.
-To determine the accurate class codes, it is important to have the correct classification of your employees.
+Moreover, the safety risk associated with every job role is the basis of classification codes.
+Also, workers’ compensation rates vary according to classification codes.
+In the same way, to determine the accurate class codes, it is important to have the correct classification of your employees.

-Worker’s insurance premium rates depend on the risk related to the job roles and employee’s annual payroll.
-Incorrect class codes can make you pay higher premium rates.
+Workers’ insurance premium rates depend on the risk related to the job roles and the employee’s annual payroll.
+Furthermore, incorrect class codes can make you pay higher premium rates.
 That is why it is highly advised to have an organized draft of your employee’s job description.
-This will help your insurance agent in properly classifying your employees.
+Also, this will help your insurance agent in properly classifying your employees.

 Workers’ compensation insurance has several payment plans.
-It could be annually, semi-annually, or quarterly.
-A monthly reporting of payroll helps accurate payment of workers comp insurance coverage.
-Insurance companies charge an add-on cost to your annual premium rate if there’s a deficit in your payroll audit.
-Keeping tabs on your expenses is already hard, and you don’t want unexpected expenses towards the end of your business year.
+In addition, it could be annually, semi-annually, or quarterly.
+Also, a monthly report of payroll helps with accurate payment of workers comp insurance coverage.
+Furthermore, insurance companies charge an add-on cost to your annual premium rate if there’s a deficit in your payroll audit.
+Moreover, keeping tabs on your expenses is already hard, and you don’t want unexpected expenses towards the end of your business year.

-Most businesses have different types of employees.
-It is advisable to adopt an effective payroll process for different types of employees for a more accurate estimation of insurance coverage.
-Always appraise annual payroll based on your business’s current situation to prevent incorrect workers comp insurance rates.
+In addition, most businesses have different types of employees.
+Also, it is advisable to adopt an effective payroll process for different types of employees for a more accurate estimation of insurance coverage.
+Then, always appraise the annual payroll based on your business’s current situation to prevent incorrect workers’ comp insurance rates.

 Payroll processes for different types of employees: